 All fine and dandy…but, you can have too much ramp and lean for today’s style of skiing.
 The ramp of the earlier TLT bindings could be considered excessive.
 Later Dynafit models such as Comfort, Vertical and Radical added even more height at the heel and in many people’s opinions most certainly have too much ramp.
 Other brands of tech bindings tend to have quite a bit of ramp as well, though you’ll find choices in toe shims that reduce ramp (such as with some configurations of Plum bindings.)

-Goal this year at WildSnow HQ is to improve our skiing and preserve our knees.
-So I want a more relaxed stance; less tippy-toe 1970s herky jerk — more Stephen Drake.
+Personally, I like a more relaxed skiing stance; less tippy-toe 1970s herky jerk — more Stephen Drake.
 Furthermore, I’m sick of jumping from ski to ski and adjusting to different ramp angles, so I’m standardizing my quiver at the TLT angle or a bit less.
 That way my in-house skis will all feel familiar, and when I’m at demos I’ll still be used to some ramp and won’t get thrown forward when I step into an unshimmed pair of Dynafit Radicals or other ‘rampy’ tech bindings.
-Thus, a pre-season project: tuned ramp geometry on all our ski setups.

-First, lets go over the shim stack thickness requirements I got from a digital caliper session in the WildSnow shop (these could be a tiny bit different than previous blog posts, due to how measured, but such small variations make no practical difference for real world ramp-angle tuning).
+Lets go over the shim stack thickness requirements I got from a digital caliper session in the WildSnow shop (these could be a tiny bit different than previous blog posts, due to how measured, but such small variations make no practical difference for real world ramp-angle tuning).
 Below ARE DONE AS A COMPARISON TO TLT AS BASELINE.
-(Actually specifying the exact ramp angle of a binding involves how it interacts with a given boot, so we’ll leave that one for another blog post.)
+(Actually specifying the exact ramp angle of a binding involves how it interacts with a given boot length, see spreadsheet above.)

 So, Dynafit older TLT models are my baseline.
 But they have an obvious ramp angle of boot heel higher than boot toe.
 If you want virtually neutral ramp add about 3 mm to the shim thicknesses I list below.
 Bear in mind that as you shim up the toe on tech bindings, you cause an equal reduction in the height of your climbing heel lifters.
 Along with their toe shim plates as shown in the photos here, B&D ski gear sells some solutions for that (see photo below).